shin10567/Morinus-Source-Codes/README.md

 - Rename: “Find Time and Place” → “Find Time” (the feature does not actually search locations).
 - Planetary Hour: now respects the chart’s birth data and time zone.
 - Rise/Set Times: now respects the chart’s birth data and time zone.
-- Exact Transits: updated the notation when a retrograde planet enters a different sign & fixed an Ayanamsa bug.
+- Exact Transits: updated the notation when a retrograde planet enters a different sign & fixed an Ayanamsha bug.
 - Primary Directions: fixed bugs with Antiscia and Contra-antiscia & fixed Primary Directions for the Lot of Fortune (LoF).
 - Various other known bug fixes.
 #### 8.4.4